Languages of Moldova: Russian

-Russian is one of the minority languages recognized in Moldova, and since Soviet times remains widely used on many levels of the society and the state.
+The 2024 census showed that 11.1% of the population have Russian as a mother tongue.
+It is one of the minority languages recognized in Moldova, and since Soviet times remains widely used on many levels of the society and the state.
 A policy document adopted in 2003 by the Moldovan parliament considers that "for Moldova, Moldovan-Russian bilingualism is characteristic".
 On 21 January 2021 the Constitutional Court declared a law passed by parliament that would have made Russian the "language for communication between ethnic communities" unconstitutional.